autocrossblog/autocrossblog_astro/src/content/post/2016-07-11-2016-wilmington-prosolo-1-and-the-2016-spring-nationals-prosolo-and-champ-tour.md

 ---
-layout: post
+redirect_from: ''
+publishDate: 2016-07-11T00:44:14+00:00
-title: '2016 Wilmington ProSolo #1 and the 2016 Spring Nationals ProSolo and Champ Tour'
+title: "'2016 Wilmington ProSolo #1 and the 2016 Spring Nationals ProSolo and Champ Tour'"
-date: '2016-07-11T00:44:14+00:00'
-last_modified_at: 2024-11-18T10:51:34-06:00
-permalink: 2016-wilmington-prosolo-1-and-the-2016-spring-nationals-prosolo-and-champ-tour
-image:
-categories: [ 350z, nissan, prosolo, ohio, peru, indiana, grissom ]
-redirect_from:
-    - "2016-wilmington-prosolo-"
-description: Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest.
+excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
+author: chris
+url: '2016-wilmington-prosolo-1-and-the-2016-spring-nationals-prosolo-and-champ-tour'
+tags:  [ 350z, nissan, prosolo, ohio, peru, indiana, grissom ]
+updateDate: 2024-11-18T10:51:34-06:00
 ---

 So here we are, another month has gone by since the last blog post, time for an update here on the status of Project350z.